InfinitumForm/cf-geoplugin/readme.txt

 == Description ==

-**WordPress Geo Plugin** ([CF Geo Plugin](https://cfgeoplugin.com/)) is GeoMarketing tool that allows you to have full geo control of your WordPress. **CF Geo Plugin** gives you ability to attach content, geographic informations, geo tags, Google maps to posts, pages, widgets and custom templates by using simple, options shortcodes, PHP code or JavaScript.
-It also lets you to specify a default geographic location for your entire WordPress blog, do SEO redirection, spam protection, WooCommerce control and many more. **CF Geo Plugin** help you to increase conversion, do better SEO, capture leads on your blog or landing pages.
+**WordPress Geo Plugin** ([WordPress Geo Plugin](https://cfgeoplugin.com/)) is GeoMarketing tool that allows you to have full geo control of your WordPress. **WordPress Geo Plugin** gives you ability to attach content, geographic informations, geo tags, Google maps to posts, pages, widgets and custom templates by using simple, options shortcodes, PHP code or JavaScript.
+It also lets you to specify a default geographic location for your entire WordPress blog, do SEO redirection, spam protection, WooCommerce control and many more. **WordPress Geo Plugin** help you to increase conversion, do better SEO, capture leads on your blog or landing pages.

 = FREE AND PAID SERVICES =

-CF Geo Plugin uses a combination of **free and payed services** that return information about the locations.
+WordPress Geo Plugin uses a combination of **free and payed services** that return information about the locations.

-CF Geo Plugin is free by itself but API lookup is limited to **300 lookups per day** for the free users.
+WordPress Geo Plugin is free by itself but API lookup is limited to **300 lookups per day** for the free users.
 If you like to have **UNLIMITED** lookup, **please visit [official website](https://cfgeoplugin.com/pricing/) for the more informations**.

 **NOTE:** We not place prices on this page because we reserve the right to change these prices and often have monthly promotions and discounts.
 Please, for the more informations **[look our prices](https://cfgeoplugin.com/pricing/)** on the [official website](https://cfgeoplugin.com/).